pantheon-systems/WordPress/wp-content/plugins/wp-maintenance-mode/readme.txt

 - `wpmm_backtime` - can be used to change the backtime from page header
 - `wpmm_meta_robots` - can be used to change `Robots Meta Tag` option (from General)
 - `wpmm_text` - can be used to change `Text` option (from Design > Content)
-- `wpmm_scripts` - can be used to embed new javascripts files
+- `wpmm_scripts` - can be used to embed new javascript files
 - `wpmm_styles` - can be used to embed new css files
 - `wpmm_search_bots` - if you have `Bypass for Search Bots` option (from General) activated, it can be used to add new bots (useragents)
 * Removed themes and now we have a "Design" & "Modules" tabs, where the look and functionality of the maintenance page can be changed as you need